yuyehara/GEOG489/lectures/week9_TerrainAnalysis2.md

   1. Pit/Peak filling - remove error pixels
   2. Flow direction - where water flow at each pixel
   3. Flow accumulation - water in how many pixels will eventually flow to this pixel
-  4. Watershed and stream delineate
+  4. Stream delineate or Watershed delineation

 Pit/peak filling
 =======================================================